-We look at the airports in Cambodia, those currently operating, as well as those under construction, and how the expansion of the Cambodian airport network will help increase the international and domestic tourism industry to grow in the Kingdom.
+We look at the airports in Cambodia, those currently operating, as well as those under construction, and how the expansion of the Cambodian airport network will help increase the international and domestic tourism industry to grow in the Kingdom, as well as boost the economy.

 The Kingdom of Cambodia has seen rapid progress over the past two decades in particular.
-One of the reasons for the development has been a buoyant tourism industry, with the SEA nation appealing to international visitors and regional tourists from Asia.
+One of the reasons for the development has been a buoyant tourism industry, with the SEA nation appealing to international visitors and regional tourists from Asia, while the pandemic also spurred domestic tourism.

-The Cambodian airports have seen a number of renovations over recent years, with more planned.
-The modernisation and expansion of the runways to support the increased number of passengers are vital as the number of visitors doubled between 2013-2018.
+The long-standing three airports have seen several renovations to keep up pace with demand, and more are planned.
+The modernisation and expansion of the runways to support the increased number of passengers were vital as the number of visitors doubled between 2013-2018.

 In 2018, the three international airports, for the first time, hit a milestone of 10 million passengers passing through their doors.
 Eric Delobel, CEO of Cambodia Airports, stated that “connectivity and synergies between the 3 airports have significantly contributed to bringing in more and more passengers to the Kingdom”.

-The overall capacity at Phnom Penh Siem Reap and Sihanoukville airports saw passenger traffic reach 11.6 million passengers in 2019.
-There were also 44 airlines operating at the Kingdom’s airports by the end of 2019.
+The overall capacity at Phnom Penh Siem Reap and Sihanoukville airports saw passenger traffic reach 11.6 million passengers in 2019, and there were also 44 airlines operating at the Kingdom’s airports by the end of 2019.

-By the end of 2021 more international flights started resuming services domestically and internationally and Cambodia eased travel requirements which saw a number of new routes added by Q1 2022.
+By the end of 2021, more international flights started resuming services domestically and internationally and Cambodia eased travel requirements which saw a number of new routes added by Q1 2022.
+By the end of the year, there was a sharp increase and Cambodia received 2.28 million international visitors, which was a dramatic increase of 1,059 per cent compared to 2021 but still well below the pre-pandemic data.

 How many airports are there in Cambodia?

-In 2019, the following destinations were added, some with new airlines managing flights to the Kingdom to Cambodia’s airports.
+Pre-pandemic, the destinations with direct flights to the Kingdom to Cambodia’s airports, included:

 - Phnom Penh: Beijing, Bangkok, Manila, Phuket, Jakarta, Shenyang, Shantou, Macau, Mandalay, Fuzhou, Yangon, Da Nang, Chengdu, Shenzhen.